constellation-app/constellation/CoreVisualGraph/src/au/gov/asd/tac/constellation/graph/visual/docs/compare-graph.md

 </div>

-In the new graph, each node and transaction will be coloured according to the change detected.
+In the new graph, each node and transaction will be colored according to the change detected.
 An attribute will also be added called Compare with value set to whatever change was detected (Added, Removed, Modified, or Unchanged).